jlguenego/github-stars/README.md

 # Github Stars

-The data used for the diagram come directly from github.

-Thanks to the [github API](https://docs.github.com/en/rest) we can see how many repository have more than X stars.

 The diagram can be seen on https://jlguenego.github.io/github-stars/

+The data used for the diagram come directly from Github via the public access of the [github API](https://docs.github.com/en/rest).

+We can see how many repositories have more than X stars.

 ## Author